 Children at the school take part in inter-school competitions, and compete as part of the 'Alnwick Small Schools' team.

 Personal, Social and Health Education and Citizenship (PSHE & Citizenship)

 We aim to foster an interest in language learning by introducing children to other languages in a way that is enjoyable and accessible to all pupils.
-French is currently taught to all Key Stage 2 pupils.
+French is taught to all Key Stage 2 pupils.
 It is taught through interactive resources, speaking and listening activities and games.

 Arrangements for the act of Collective Worship are made by the school in accordance with requirements of the 1944 Education Act and the Education Reform Act 1988.

 In accordance with our Trust Deed and statutory requirements, Collective Worship and R.E. are placed at the centre of the school life.

 As a school we go down to the beach each week.
 Each session is carefully focused on curriculum elements, where the environment is used to enhance learning.